Remington Model 870 Legacy:

 One of the questions we had was whether or not the Magpul products were really worth the money.
 Between the stock and forend, we were impressed with the performance of the Magpul parts and definitely feel it’s worth the extra investment.
 The stock, especially, stood out to us, we believe the SGA stock to be one of the best on the market today.
 It grips well, it shoulders easily, and the adjustable risers allow you to change the cheek when you’re using optics or some other kind of sight.

 Related Stories: Why you should not use sabot slugs in a smooth-bore shotgun

 We did run into some issues with the Remington 870 Tactical Magpul FDE.
 Initially, the pump on the 870 would occasionally stick to the rear with the bolt in the open position, requiring some considerable force to return the shotgun to the battery.
 We suspect this is because of the Cerakoting on the gun, which adds just enough material to the internal receiver parts to occasionally make things stick.
 This was fixed by dry and live fire until the contact points had worn down a bit.

 The other change we would like to see is for the gun to come with a modified choke tube.
 While the breacher brake looks cool, it’s impractical and doesn’t do anything to really help the gun.
 We’re not planning on doing any breaching, and a modified choke tube would give the gun a better pattern with buckshot.

-Especially now that the price has dropped below $600, the Remington Model 870 Tactical Magpul FDE is not only a great gun in its own right, but an affordable option as well.
-It can be purchased for prices down to the 500-dollar range on GunBroker, and can be special ordered from Remington as well.
+Especially now that the price has dropped below 0, the Remington Model 870 Tactical Magpul FDE is not only a great gun in its own right but an affordable option as well.

 Originally published in the August 2014 issue of GunUp the Magazine.